 Top 10 Peter Gabriel Genesis Songs

 Since the first rumblings of Genesis in 1967, it was clear that Peter Gabriel had his own unique vision.
-His path to find his own artistic identity would lead him to constantly look for new ground.
-Though his tenure with Genesis was less than a decade, the mark he left on the band, and the fans, is undeniable.
+His path to find a unique artistic identity led to constantly look for new ground.
+His tenure with Genesis was less than a decade but the mark he left on the band, and the fans, is undeniable.
 To this day there are those who swear only by the Gabriel era, dismissing everything that came after, while, of course, record sales would play devil's advocate.
 While Gabriel would go on to artistic and commercial triumphs on his own, the music he created with Genesis remains a unique and incredible batch of recordings.
 We have picked a paltry few of the many highlights of the fabled era for this list of the Top 10 Peter Gabriel Genesis Songs, but the truth is, there's nary a bum note in the entire catalog.

 The first Genesis album, From Genesis to Revelation is all but forgotten, even by many of the band's fans.
 While the band is obviously not fully developed yet, as a first step, it's got plenty of charm and great tunes.
 Early on, Genesis had adopted a significantly more "pop" approach than what they would soon immerse themselves in.
 Plenty of nods to the likes of the Beatles and Bee Gees were front and center, but you can hear the rumblings of what would become the true Genesis sound on the song "In the Beginning."
 The song begins with an ominous rumble before the acoustic guitar driven tune kicks in, and the offbeat lyrics give a hint as to what was to come.
 While the song has elements of the Moody Blues, it is decidedly more aggressive.
 The essence of musical drama was in the air.
 A lost gem if ever there was one.